Supporting Families Through Transitions in Learning Disability Services: Planning, Stability and Risk Management

 • Preparing families for emotional and practical impacts

-• Using written transition plans with named leads
+• Using written transition plans with named leads and responsibilities

 Operational example 1: transitioning between providers